-- Provide accommodation details covering till the last day of your stay in your destination country.
+- Provide accommodation details covering the last day of your stay in your destination country.

-- Give proof of your financial capability to cater for all your financial needs.
+- Give proof of your financial capability to cater to all your financial needs.
 Certified statements from the bank.
 Online bank statements are not accepted.

 - Provide proof of foreign exchange purchased.